Caesars Entertainment

 • Universal color swatches preloaded for every Caesars brand.

-• Automatic overlay logic that generated color pops from a single design, streamlining production.
+• Automatic overlay logic that correctly placed color pops within a given design without the guessword, streamlining production.

-• Property-specific icons and patterns, ensuring each venue could stand out without breaking cohesion.
+• Property-specific icons and patterns, ensuring each property, brand, and venue could stand out without breaking cohesion.

-• A completely reimagined invite holder—an envelope-within-envelope solution designed to showcase multiple inserts (3–9 options per guest).
-I not only created its visual design, but also designed the mechanics of its folds, tabs, and glue strips to guarantee usability.
+• A completely reimagined invite holder, an envelope-within-an-envelope solution designed to showcase multiple inserts (3–9 options per guest).
+I not only created its visual design, but also designed the mechanics of its folds, tabs, and glue strips to guarantee usability and easy fit.

 This was both a technical and creative undertaking—a system where production logic and design sophistication worked hand-in-hand.